Yamnaya culture: Origins

 He argues that the early Yamnaya horizon spread quickly across the Pontic–Caspian steppes between c.
 3400 and 3200 BC:

 Alternatively, Parpola (2015) relates both the Corded ware culture and the Yamnaya culture to the late Trypillia (Tripolye) culture.
 He hypothesizes that "the Tripolye culture was taken over by PIE speakers by c.
-4000 BC," and that in its final phase the Trypillian culture expanded to the steppes, morphing into various regional cultures which fused with the late Serednii Stih (Sredny Stog) pastoralist cultures, which, he suggests, gave rise to the Yamnaya culture.
-Dmytro Telegin viewed Serednii Stih and Yamna as one cultural continuum and considered Serednii Stih to be the genetic foundation of the Yamna.
+4000 BC", and that in its final phase the Trypillian culture expanded to the steppes, morphing into various regional cultures which fused with the late Sredny Stog (Serednii Stih) pastoralist cultures, which, he suggests, gave rise to the Yamnaya culture.
+Dmytro Telegin viewed Sredny Stog and Yamnaya as one cultural continuum and considered Sredny Stog to be the genetic foundation of the Yamna.
+Telegin's view has been recently confirmed by genetic analyses.

-The Yamnaya (Pit-grave) culture was succeeded in its western range by the Catacomb culture (2800–2200 BC); in the east, by the Poltavka culture (2700–2100 BC) at the middle Volga.
+The Yamnaya culture was succeeded in its western range by the Catacomb culture (2800–2200 BC); in the east, by the Poltavka culture (2700–2100 BC) at the middle Volga.
 These two cultures were followed by the Srubnaya culture (18th–12th century BC).